Zireael07/FreeRoamRoguelikeRacerPrototype/README.md

 * main menu
 * loading screen
 * procedural map
-* procedural placement of race markers and finish markers
+* procedural placement of time trial, speed trap and race markers (and finish markers if applicable)
+* race multiple opponents at a time
 * procedural generation of road segments (straight/curved)
 * procedural placement of said segments
 * procedural T and 4-way intersections